TomSpencerLondon/TomSpencerLondon/README.md

 # Hello 👋 🧑‍💻 🚀

 Hi, I'm Tom!
-I'm a software craftsman.
+I'm a software crafter.
 I'm passionate about making well-crafted software and building a strong developer community.
 You can find me on the 🕸️:

 - [👨‍🏫](https://youtu.be/08AnQ3UxudY) Learning in public on youtube [🎞️](https://youtu.be/08AnQ3UxudY) or my blog [✍🏻](https://tomcraftsman.xyz)